jaycode/short_sale_volume/README.md

 ## Todos

+1. Run the code to build an empty database, and update the **FAQ** to include this information.
-1. There are a couple of **Todo**s above.
+2. There are a couple of **Todo**s above.
 If you feel generous, post a pull request to improve them.
-2. The `aws-latest` branch is meant to gather pricing data from QuoteMedia then combine them with the short interest data from Quandl.
+3. The `aws-latest` branch is meant to gather pricing data from QuoteMedia then combine them with the short interest data from Quandl.
 However, the branch still currently has some bugs, and it does not make sense to combine the data for later slicing them off when preparing the data for use in Quantopian.
 When the need to analyze the data outside of Quantopian arises, work on this branch further.
-3. The `local-only` branch is for the local version of Airflow.
+4. The `local-only` branch is for the local version of Airflow.
 This was needed when the system was initially developed.
 I don't see how it is ever going to be needed again, but I keep this branch just in case someone may need it.
-4. Both the `aws-latest` and `local-only` branches are currently not fast enough for use with large datasets.
+5. Both the `aws-latest` and `local-only` branches are currently not fast enough for use with large datasets.
 Diff the `airflow/etl/short_interests.py` with `quantopian-only` branch and move the needed updates to the other branches.
 Also, do similar updates to the `airflow/etl/pull_prices.py` file.
-5. Investigate whether parallelization of the GET requests would improve the ETL speed (see the "FAQs" section above).
+6. Investigate whether parallelization of the GET requests would improve the ETL speed (see the "FAQs" section above).
+7. The `UserData` code in `aws-cf_template.yml` was made by trial-and-error.
+There are some redundant code like the AWS configure code and how Airflow scheduler cannot be created from the `ec2-user` (and therefore we can only shut it down with `sudo`).
+If you are a bash code expert, this code will certainly benefit from your expertise.
+8. The CloudFormation stack currently has 2 public and 2 private subnets, while the scheduler only resides on a single public subnet.
+It took a lot of experiments to get to this working point so I did not improve this.
+If you are a CloudFormation expert, your assistance here would be totally appreciated.